-Dillon and I had learned of Osteria Pane e Salute a year or two before, stumbling across in a bookstore their cookbook/memoir Pane e Salute (since republished as In Late Midwinter We Ate Pears).
+Dillon and I had learned of Osteria Pane e Salute in a bookstore a year or two before, stumbling across their cookbook/memoir Pane e Salute (since republished as In Late Midwinter We Ate Pears).
 Perusing just a few pages of the book, it was clear I’d found kindred souls, both in cooking philosophy and love of Italy.
 We decided to make a trip to the restaurant, and we were impressed.
 We met with the proprietors the next day – Caleb Barber manages the kitchen, Deirdre Heekin the front of house – talked of cooking, Italy, and the possibility of staging at the restaurant.
 They were kind, generous, and enthusiastic.
 We made plans to return for two weeks in July.

 Back at home I was teaching cooking classes in my spare time, having already developed a clear and committed approach to cooking through studying the writings of Marcella Hazan, but had never worked in a restaurant kitchen.
 Caleb’s cooking spoke to me too, based as it was on the same understanding of Italian cooking as being rooted in the home kitchen: traditional dishes meant to comfort and nourish, more than impress with novelty.
 It was soulful cooking.